 View the consumer website for SmartLabel at www.SmartLabel.org.

 As a new user of SmartLabel you will be required to license a “landing page” for each product you plan to share digitally.
 A landing page is what the consumer “lands” on when scanning a QR code or searching the SmartLabel website.
 Mapping the attributes you want to share, an API pulls the information from the PIM and populates these landing pages into web pages.
 You can also call this a product information page.

-To license pages, simply reach out to firstname.lastname@example.org with your interest.
+To license pages, simply reach out to email@example.com with your interest.
 You will be contacted by an associate in the SmartLabel office to help you complete the process.
-The costs associated vary and is based on membership status with the Food Marketing Institute (FMI) or Grocery Manufacturing Association (GMA).
+The costs associated vary and is based on membership status with FMI or the Grocery Manufacturing Association (GMA).

 Understanding the current resource load your team can pick up should be assessed and will inform if you proceed internally or with an external partner in the building and hosting of product landing pages.